Decode Issue Unit (DIU)

 parallel.
 As shown in the diagram below, each frontend lane has its own

-lookup ports and register file read ports for independent operand resolution.
+(described below), with its own register file read ports for independent operand

-The DIU L8 uses a DIUBypassFifo to buffer fetched instruction blocks
+The DIU L8 uses a DIUFifo to buffer fetched instruction blocks

 between the fetch and decode-issue stages.
 The FIFO wraps a FifoBypass and